Early Life

 Philanthropy

-Drew Houston and his wife, Erin, have pledged to give away the majority of their estimated $2.4 billion fortune.
-They are focused on supporting education, entrepreneurship, digital equity, educational access, and ethically aligned technology.
-The Dropbox Foundation, started by Houston and Arash Ferdowsi, supports various initiatives.
+Houston and his wife, Erin, have signed The Giving Pledge, committing to donate the majority of their wealth to charitable causes.
+Their philanthropic efforts focus on education and entrepreneurship, supporting digital equity, educational access, and ethically aligned technology.